gecio/gecio.github.io/docs/_optimist/guided_tour/step14/index.en.md

 ## Parameter Groups

-In this section, you can specify the parameters, how they should group, and the order of them.
+In this section, you can specify the parameters, how they should group, and their order.

-The groups are divided into a list that contains single parameters.
+The groups are divided into a list containing single parameters.

-Every parameter should only have one group because of possible errors later.
+Every parameter should only have one group to avoid possible errors later.

-The structure looks like this:
+Each parameter group is structured as follows:

 ```yaml
 parameter_groups: